spring-attic/spring-xd-samples/rxjava-moving-average/README.md

 The heart of the sample is the processing module named MovingAverage.java.
 This uses the Stream API to perform an average over the last 5 values of data.
 The tuple data type is used as a generic container for keyed data.

-## Building
+## Building with Maven

-	$ mvn package
+	$ mvn clean package

+## Building with Gradle

+	$./gradlew clean test bootRepackage

 ## Using the Custom Module

-The uber-jar will be in `target/rxjava-moving-average-1.0.0.BUILD-SNAPSHOT.jar`.
+The uber-jar will be in `[project build dir]/rxjava-moving-average-1.0.0.BUILD-SNAPSHOT.jar`.
 To install and register the module to your Spring XD distribution, use the `module upload` Spring XD shell command.
 Start Spring XD and the shell:

 	_____                           __   _______